 I am standing on a traffic island in the middle of a busy intersection called St. Ninian’s Crossroads in Douglas, the biggest city on the Isle of Man.
 I am a volunteer course marshal and my sector location is close to the start, at the end of the Grandstand Straight atop the steep drop known as Bray Hill.

 TT legend John McGuinness snaps his Honda CBR1000RR into fifth gear as he comes into view for the first time.
-Running 160 mph, he draws a bead on my traffic island and heads straight at me.
-Time slows.
-I peer into his face shield as he floats past just inches away.
-I see serenity, determination and total control.
+Running 160 mph, he draws a bead on my traffic island and heads straight at me

 What's a blog

 I'm not socially connected, so this is it for my purposeful online presence...